-Whether you’re commuting to work or relaxing in the evening, podcasts are a great way to learn more about the world around you.
-The Earth.Org team has put together 15 of the best environmental podcasts available in 2023, from environmental science podcasts to comedy podcasts about the climate crisis,
+Whether you are commuting to work or relaxing in the evening, podcasts are a great way to learn more about the world around you.
+These are 22 of the best environmental podcasts available in 2023, from environmental science podcasts to comedy podcasts about the climate crisis,

 Hosted by Jen Gale, this podcast is for those who want to learn about the ways their actions affect the planet and how they can live more sustainable lives.
 Gale chats to inspiring people to talk about the changes they’re making and the businesses and campaigns that they’re running.
-In recent episodes, Gale offers advice on sustainable parenting, staying away from imported flowers, and fighting food waste.
+In recent episodes, Gale offers advice on weird weather and our disappearing seasons, reducing plastic waste in the oceans and sustainable parenting.

-A podcast about celebrating the world we’re in and finding a connection with it in order to protect it, hosts Andy McDonald and Jonathan Carson chat to guest sportspeople, creatives and leaders who talk about their adventures and conservation efforts.
+A podcast about celebrating the world we live in and finding a connection with it in order to protect it, hosts Andy McDonald and Jonathan Carson chat to guest sportspeople, creatives and leaders who talk about their adventures and conservation efforts.

 This podcast gives more information about global conservation efforts, more research about their impacts and more ways to be an advocate for the planet.
 An interview series, this podcast features top experts in conservation, wildlife and environmental justice.